 - Visit or call our office to speak with us

 If you withdraw from all classes at Allen,

 - Your semester fee bill may be adjusted according to the Allen refund policy.

-- Students awarded federal financial aid will also be subject to the Return of Title IV Funds (R2T4) Policy.
+- Students awarded federal financial aid will also be subject to the Return to Title IV Funds (R2T4) Policy.
 This may result in a balance due on your fee bill.

-Funds Included in the Return of Title IV Funds (R2T4) Policy
+Funds Included in the Return to Title IV Funds (R2T4) Policy

 - Subsidized and Unsubsidized Direct Loans